Allan122/Retail-Sales-Analysis-Project/README.md

 1.  **Plan for Peak Season:** Use the seasonal trend data to optimize inventory and marketing efforts in November and December.
 2.  **Develop a Loyalty Program:** Target high-value customers with a dedicated loyalty program to ensure long-term retention.
 3.  **Strategic Focus:** Consider using top-selling products for promotional campaigns to increase overall sales volume.

-## Project Status
-This project is complete and serves as a strong foundation for further analysis, such as customer segmentation or predictive modeling.